justindwarren/justindwarren/README.md

 ## Objective

 My journey in tech began with curiosity and, through bootcamp training and Security+ certification, has grown into a passion for IT, cybersecurity, and technology.
-I’m excited to apply my skills in an entry-level role while continuing to learn and contribute.
+I’m excited to apply my skills in an Jr, Tier 1 role while continuing to learn and contribute.

 ## Skills